Coropuna: Regional setting

 Off the coast of Peru, the Nazca Plate subducts beneath the South American Plate at a rate of 5–7 cm/year or 9 cm/year.
 This subduction process, along with the subduction of the Antarctic Plate also underneath the South American Plate, is responsible for the volcanism in the Andes and the uplift of the mountain chain.
 In the Cordillera Occidental (Western Cordillera) uplift commenced about 50million years ago in the Eocene, paused until 25 millionyears ago in the Oligocene, and increased substantially after about 10million years ago in the Miocene.
 Andean uplift in the area of Coropuna is ongoing.

 Coropuna is part of the volcanic arc of southern Peru and is considered to be a member of the Barroso volcanic arc.
 There are over six hundred volcanoes in southern Peru, and the entire Cordillera Occidental from southern Peru to northern Chile is covered with volcanic rocks, although present-day volcanic activity is scarce.
 Many of the older volcanoes are deeply eroded by glaciation, while younger volcanoes often still resemble cones.

 Volcanic activity in the Andes occurred during three eras.
 The first was between 195 and 190million years ago in the Early Jurassic, and generated the Chocolate Formation.
 The second between 78 and 50million years ago (Late Cretaceous to Early Eocene) generated the Toquepala Formation and the Andean batholiths.
 Volcanic activity in southern Peru commenced about 13million years ago in the Miocene.
 One volcanic unit – after being folded and eroded – was covered by a second lava and tuff unit, which in turn was followed by the emplacement of large volcanoes.
 Ignimbrites and stratovolcano activity, at times subdivided into a "rhyolitic" and an "andesitic" formation, alternated.

 Basement

 Coropuna is constructed atop of 14million year old ignimbrites and lava flows of Neogene age.
 Individual ignimbrites crop out mainly in valleys; on the highlands they are buried beneath more recent volcanic products.
-The volcanic basement includes the Miocene to Plio-Pleistocene Tacaza, Huaylillas, Sencca and Barroso Formations; the latter formation includes Coropuna itself.
+The volcanic basement includes the Miocene to Plio-Pleistocene-era Tacaza, Huaylillas, Sencca and Barroso Formations; the latter formation includes Coropuna itself.
 Below these formations lie the sedimentary Murco and Socosani formations and the Yura Group, which are sediments of Jurassic-Cretaceous age with intruded plutons of the same age; finally there is a Basal Complex of Precambrian age.